pulumi/pulumi-google-native/README.md

 To use from .NET, install using `dotnet add package`:

-    $ dotnet add package Pulumi.GcpNative
+    $ dotnet add package Pulumi.GoogleNative

 ## Concepts

 The native Google Cloud package provides a strongly-typed means to build cloud applications that create and interact closely with Google Cloud resources.
-Resources are exposed for the entire GCP surface area, including (but not limited to) 'compute', 'container', 'run', 'storage', and more.
+Resources are exposed for the entire Google Cloud surface area, including (but not limited to) 'compute', 'container', 'run', 'storage', and more.

-The native GCP provider works directly with the Google Cloud API instead of depending on a handwritten layer as with the [classic provider](https://github.com/pulumi/pulumi-gcp).
-This approach ensures higher quality and higher fidelity with GCP.
+The native Google Cloud provider works directly with the Google Cloud API instead of depending on a handwritten layer as with the [classic provider](https://github.com/pulumi/pulumi-gcp).
+This approach ensures higher quality and higher fidelity with Google Cloud.

 ## Configuring credentials